persapiens/Course/HW/HW-V.md

 * Install nodejs and git
 * Clone https://github.com/CSC-DevOps/App
-* Install the npm packages
+* Install the npm packages for App

 Add a new command by creating a ssh.js inside the commands directory.
 When running `v ssh` it should ssh into your VM.